Tripura Pradesh Congress Committee

 The Tripura Pradesh Congress Committee (or Tripura PCC) is the unit of the Indian National Congress for the state of Tripura.
+It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
+The president of the Tripura Congress is Birajit Sinha.
 The head office of the organization is Congress Bhawan, situated in Agartala.

-The president of the Tripura Congress is Birajit Sinha.